-Entry Route 1:
+Entry Route 1

-The One Year MSW: Entry from a Bachelor of Social Work, and normally two years (24 months full-time equivalent) post-BSW human service experience.
+The One Year MSW: Entry from a Bachelor of Social Work, and one year (12 months full-time equivalent) post-BSW human service experience.

 For full-time students this will consist of 33 credit hours of course work, including completion of a thesis or practicum report.